Esri/arcgis-runtime-samples-android/kotlin/display-layer-view-state/README.md

 * `OUT_OF_SCALE`: The layer in the view is out of scale.
 A status of `OUT_OF_SCALE` indicates that the view is zoomed outside of the scale range of the layer.
 If the view is zoomed too far in (e.g. to a street level), it is beyond the max scale defined for the layer.
 If the view has zoomed too far out (e.g. to global scale), it is beyond the min scale defined for the layer.
 * `LOADING`: The layer in the view is loading.
 Once loading has completed, the layer will be available for display in the view.
 If there was a problem loading the layer, the status will be set to ERROR.
 * `ERROR`: The layer in the view has an unrecoverable error.
 When the status is `ERROR`, the layer cannot be rendered in the view.
 For example, it may have failed to load, be an unsupported layer type, or contain invalid data.
-* `WARNING`: The layer in the view has a non-breaking problem with its display, such as incomplete information or a network request failure.
+* `WARNING`: The layer in the view has a non-breaking problem with its display, such as incomplete information (eg. by requesting more features than the max feature count of a service) or a network request failure.

 If your device supports airplane mode, you can toggle this on and pan around the map to see layers display the WARNING status when they cannot online fetch data.
 Toggle airplane mode back off to see the warning disappear.